 An outmanned Full Moon ...
 AGAIN!

 The Moon opposes the Sun.
 The Moon is conjunct the South Node.
 The Sun is exactly conjunct Pallas, tightly conjunct the North Node and widely conjunct Venus (did anyone see the celestial line-up last night? it was too cloudy here, but I am sure it was beautiful - the energies all lined up to bid a teary good-bye to the Pisces energies, sniffle).
 The Moon is sextiling Jupiter, retrograde in Cancer/applying.
+Mercury the ruler of Virgo, so ruler of this lunation is retrograde in Pisces, at the midpoint of Venus/Sun and exactly conjunct Nessus.

-First, let's think about what is happening during the Eclipse - the Moon and Sun are separated/cut off from each other by the Earth (we can't ignore these material concerns of the Earth here - they are right in our face.
+Let's think about what is happening during the Eclipse - the Moon and Sun are separated/cut off from each other by the Earth (we can't ignore these material concerns of the Earth here - they are right in our face.
 We are alive, this is what is happening, we are made to look and feel it).
 THE BODY INTERRUPTS THE DREAM.
 Consequences interrupt abstraction.

 The earthy, practical Moon in Virgo - and this can feel very uncomfortable because the Moon herself is neither earthy nor practical - without access to the illusory/anesthetic/spiritual Pisces energies gets the feel of a full load of Virgo.
 This is one side of the coin without the other, and we never get this - an Eclipse is the only time we get to feel one side of the coin without the other!